-Serpentine Hot Springs Area Master Plan
+Serpentine Hot Springs Comprehensive Area Plan and Environmental Assessment

 The National Park Service is going to initiate a master planning process for the Serpentine Hot Springs area of Bering Land Bridge National Preserve, kicking off in the summer 2011.
 A Master Plan will update the long-range vision for facilities, as well as provide direction and framework for managing the Serpentine Hot Springs area regarding resources and providing positive experiences for visitors.